Merkel says German government would support Siemens-Alstom tie-up

 "We are awaiting the detailed offer from Siemens before taking a position.
 We don't want to prejudge the choice," Hollande said.

-He also said the French government was focusing on what would be in the best interests of Alstom and Siemens employees.
+He also said the French government was focussing on what would be in the best interests of Alstom and Siemens employees.

-One source familiar with the latest discussions said a shareholding in Alstom was "one option the French state is looking into" but other sources cautioned that it was unlikely to get traction.
+Alstom said last week it was reviewing a binding $16.9 billion (10.02 billion pounds) offer from GE for its energy arm but also left the door open to a potential deal with Germany's Siemens.

-"That option might have been discussed (between French and German officials) but the likelihood of seeing it happen is close to zero," said one source familiar with the situation.
+The French government has previously signalled that it would prefer a tie-up with German conglomerate Siemens.

-(Reporting by Andreas Rinke in Stralsund, Erik Kirschbaum in Berlin and Leigh Thomas in Paris, additional reporting by Sophie Sassard and Arno Schuetze; Editing by Sophie Hares)
+(Reporting by Andreas Rinke in Stralsund, Erik Kirschbaum in Berlin and Leigh Thomas in Paris; Editing by Raissa Kasolowsky)